Marissa Mayer: Yahoo! (2012–2017)

 In November 2013, Mayer instituted a performance review system based on a bell curve ranking of employees, suggesting that managers rank their employees on a bell curve, with those at the low end being fired.
 Employees complained that some managers were viewing the process as mandatory.

 In 2015, former Yahoo! editorial director Scott Ard filed a lawsuit alleging that the performance rating system was unfairly biased against male employees and resulted in his unfair firing.
 This case was dismissed in March 2018.
 In 2016, former Yahoo! employee Gregory Anderson filed a lawsuit alleging that the company’s performance management system disguised layoffs as terminations for the purpose of evading state and federal WARN Acts.
 Anderson's suit was dismissed in 2017.

 In December 2015, Yahoo stakeholders SpringOwl and Starboard Value released statements criticizing Mayer's performance as CEO and recommending that she be replaced as CEO.
 By January 2016, it was further estimated that Yahoo!'s core business has been worth a negative value since December 2015.
 In February 2016, Mayer confirmed that Yahoo! was considering the possibility of selling its core business.
 In March 2017, it was reported that Mayer could receive a $23 million termination package upon the sale of Yahoo! to Verizon.

-In February 2016, Mayer confirmed that Yahoo! was considering the possibility of selling its core business.
 In 2017, the company's operating business was acquired by Verizon Communications for $4.48 billion.
 It was reported that under her contract, Mayer could receive $23 million in severance upon the sale of Yahoo!
 Inc. to Verizon.
 She announced her resignation on June 13, 2017.
 During her time at Yahoo!, she was paid a total of $239 million, mainly in stock and stock options.

 In June of 2017, she defended former Uber CEO Travis Kalanick's response to allegations of sexual misconduct at Uber, suggesting that he might have been unaware that the company's culture had become toxic.
 On November 8, 2017, along with several other present and former corporate CEOs, Mayer testified before the United States Senate Committee on Commerce, Science, and Transportation regarding major state-sponsored attacks on Yahoo's data during 2013 and 2014.